Cymdeithas Treftadaeth Eglwyswrw a'r Fro

 First meeting of the new year was held at Yr Hen Ysgol on Monday January 8th at 7.30pm.

 The meeting was well attended.
-After a word of welcome from our chairman Glynwen Bishop, a 50-minute film was shown, compilation of cine films taken by Harley Morgan in the 1950’s and 1960’s.
+After a word of welcome from our Chairman Glynwen Bishop, a 50-minute film was shown, compilation of cine films taken by Harley Morgan in the 1950’s and 1960’s.
 Farming, YFC Events, The Village and its Characters, Weddings.

 A glimpse into the past and its slower pace of life.
 After our customary cup of tea and biscuits and our guests had left, we held a short business meeting chaired by Glynwen.